 Help with your mortgage and other loan repayments

-If your income has been affected by coronavirus (Covid-19) and you’re struggling to keep up with your mortgage, credit card, car finance or loans repayments, you can apply for a payment holiday of up to three months You can also get a £500 interest-free overdraft from your bank.
+If your income has been affected by coronavirus (Covid-19) and you’re struggling to keep up with your mortgage, credit card, car finance or loans repayments, you can apply for a payment holiday, also known as a payment freeze.
+You can also get a £500 interest-free overdraft from your bank.

 Need to know